 The Third Birthday

-On the other hand, people in the ancient time celebrated during death too.
-They had the notion that it was the third birthday.
-How was that?
-Well, the first birthday was the time when you were born.
-The second one was during the baptizing, thinking your soul was newly born with new beliefs.
+On the other hand, people in the ancient world celebrated death too.
+There was a notion that death was the third birthday.
+The first birthday was the day you were born.
+The second birthday was during your baptism, as your soul was born with new beliefs.
 Finally, the third birthday was entering the afterlife.

 The Blend of Joviality and Grieving

 After the wailing is over, the mourning process starts.
 For many cultures, this kind of mourning may seem eccentric and peculiar, but hundreds of years ago, it was common practice in Ireland.

 People in the Irish wake shift between celebration and tears.
 They would celebrate by drinking and eating plenty of food.
 Singing was part of the celebration, as well as sharing entertaining and amusing stories about the departed person.
 Interestingly, people would often play fun games, too.